camcop/glastotabs/README.md

 Installation
 ------------
-1. First install Firefox and the [Firefox Multi-Account Containers](https://addons.mozilla.org/firefox/addon/multi-account-containers/) add-on.
+1. Install Firefox and the [Firefox Multi-Account Containers](https://addons.mozilla.org/firefox/addon/multi-account-containers/) add-on.
 2. On this Github page, click **Code** → **Download ZIP**.
-3. Extract the ZIP to a folder.
+3. Extract the ZIP.
 4. In Firefox’s address bar, go to `about:debugging#/runtime/this-firefox`.
 5. Click **Load Temporary Add-on…** and select the `manifest.json` file in your extracted folder.

 Usage
 -----
 1. (Optional) Pin the Glastotabs icon: click the toolbar’s puzzle-piece icon and pin **Glastotabs**.
-2. Click the Glastotabs icon to spawn container tabs.
+2. Click the Glastotabs icon to spawn 5 container tabs.
-   - **Default settings**: creates 5 containers (`Glastotab #1`–`#5`) and opens `https://glastonbury.seetickets.com` in each.
 3. Click as many times as you like to keep spawning tabs.

+#### Tip: You can cyle through open tabs with Ctrl + PageUp/PageDown on Windows (or Ctrl+Tab/Ctrl+Shift+Tab on Mac)

 Optional: Configure Options
 ---------------------------